 Premiere Urgence Internationale in action

-Première Urgence Internationale‘s intervention provides access to primary care through the reinforcement of health facilities (from health post to provincial hospital) including mobile clinics to respond to vital needs of population in secluded areas that are hard to reach.
-Thanks to ECHO’s support, teams can also provide a psychological support to the population and are taking in charge war-wounded people.
+Première Urgence Internationale‘s intervention includes access to primary care through the reinforcement of existing health facilities (rehabilitation of the first aid post, secondary health centres and support for the provincial hospital), as well as the deployment of mobile clinics to respond to the vital needs of populations in remote areas that are difficult to access.
+The teams also provide psychological support to the population.

-At the heart of the humanitarian response of Première Urgence Internationale in Afghanistan, the integrated approach brings an emergency support to the beneficiaries in different domains such as health, nutrition and security.
-The NGO also develops actions to improve the resilience of communities in collaboration and coordination with other humanitarian partners.
+At the core of Première Urgence Internationale’s humanitarian response in Afghanistan, the team provides emergency assistance to communities in various fields such as health, nutrition, mental health and psychosocial support, water, hygiene and sanitation, and also develops actions to improve community resilience in collaboration and coordination with other humanitarian partners.

 Through its approach, Première Urgence Internationale seeks to take into account all the dimensions of the needs of people affected by the crisis, and to propose a combination of solutions that will have a lasting impact on them.
 PUI therefore integrates psychosocial support to maternal and neonatal care for vulnerable mothers and their babies in order to strengthen the mother-child bond and improve the nutritional status of newborns.

 Faced with a humanitarian emergency, Première Urgence Internationale charters a plane full of medicines to Afghanistan